datnnt1997/Alcyoneus/README.md

 </h2>

-## Overviews
+## 👀 Overviews
 📰The news is infinitely enormous, much like the universe.
 Like 🪐planets in a galaxy, each news site many similarity characteristics with the others but also stands out in its own way. 🌌Alcyoneus is a tool that ensures its users never miss a vital cosmic 🎇message by compiling news from all of the news sources🌠 that the users have chosen.

+## 📋 Todo
+My plans and progress on coding for 🌌Alcyoneus are detailed in [**TODO.md**](TODO.md).